The Dagger and the Veil: The Rituals Behind a Traditional Japanese Wedding Ceremony

 The bride can also choose between a pure white uchikake (bridal robe) and a colorful one, usually with red and gold accents, not unlike traditional geisha attire.
 An intricately embroidered wide belt called an obi is wrapped around her waist, and she tucks a fan and a dagger (kaiken) with a case, a holdover from samurai days, into the folds of her robe.

 “You put the dagger in the folds of your kimono to protect yourself,” explains Ishida.
 “But if you place the dagger itself without a case into your kimono, people would realize that you have it, so the case is to hide the dagger.”

-Men wear a kimono with five silk-woven family crests on both the lining and the haoricoat.
+The groom wears a kimono with five silk-woven family crests on both the lining and the haoricoat.
 He wears a fine brocade obi, carries a fan and wears white split-toed tabi socks and zori sandals.
 Though his kimono is striking in its elegance, the colors are muted when he’s standing next to the bride.

-The Traditional Japanese Wedding Ceremony
+Japanese Wedding Ceremony Traditions

 My own parents got married at Meiji Shrine in the 1970s, and I asked them about the ceremony.
 Once the wedding party arrives at the shrine and passes through the torii, the ceremony follows a prescribed set of rituals.
 They take a seat after the public procession across the grounds.
 Only those in the party, which usually consists exclusively of close family members, are admitted.